Understanding the Intersection of Data Maturity and Digital Maturity

 Key Components of Digital Maturity

-.1Digital Strategy: The organisation’s vision and plan for digital transformation.
+.1Digital Strategy: A clear vision and plan for using digital solutions to meet organisational goals.

-.2Technology Adoption: Implementation of digital tools and technologies.
+.2Technology Adoption: Introducing and using digital tools effectively.

-.3Process Integration: Integrating digital technologies into business processes.
+.3Process Integration: Embedding digital technologies into day-to-day operations..

-.4Digital Skills: Ensuring staff have the skills to use digital tools effectively.
+.4Digital Skills: Ensuring employees can confidently use the digital tools in place.

 .5Customer Experience: Enhancing interactions and experiences through digital channels.

-.6Innovation: Using digital technologies to drive new products, services, and business models.
+.6Innovation: Using digital technologies to create new products, services, or business models.

 Stages of Digital Maturity